WyvernTKC/cpuminer-gr-avx2/README.md

 what is coming so it can prepare data faster.

-Ghost Rided (GR)
+Ghost Rider (GR)
 ---------------

-Ghostrider (GR) algorithm that is used to mine RTM consists of 15 "core" algorithms (same as in X16 without SHA) and 6 different variants of Cryptonight which only 3 are used for hashing.
+Ghost Rider (GR) algorithm that is used to mine RTM consists of 15 "core" algorithms (same as in X16 without SHA) and 6 different variants of Cryptonight which only 3 are used for hashing.
 Each block (in part of the previous block in reality) dictates what should be the order those algorithms are calculated in